slackmagic/banana-ecs/README.md

 ### EntityFactory:
-- Manage and organize of the Entities ID store table.
+- Manage and organize the Entities ID store table.
 - Main rules:
     - A table space can be reused.
     - An ID cannot be reused (_TODO_).